Search Results

 If you forget to take MAVENCLAD

-If you miss a dose and you remember on the same day you were supposed to take it
+If you miss a dose and you remember on the same day you were supposed to take it | If you miss a dose and do not remember it until the following day |

-Take the missed dose on the next day and extend the number of days in that treatment week.
+Take the missed dose on that day. | Do not take the missed dose along with the next scheduled dose.
+Take the missed dose on the next day and extend the number of days in that treatment week. |

 Example: If you forget to take the Day 3 dose and do not remember it until Day 4, take the Day 3 dose on Day 4, and extend the total number of days in the treatment week by 1 day.
 If you miss 2 consecutive doses (for example both Day 3 and Day 4 doses), take the missed doses for the next 2 days, and then extend the treatment week by 2 days.